LorenaaTr/library-WebApplication/README.md

 # library-WebApplication

 Libraries of Kosovo
 This project is a platform for the administration and management of books in libraries across Kosovo.
-Users have the ability to browse and search for books, as well as register to borrow books.
+Users have the ability to search for books, as well as register to save books.

 Technologies
 Backend: NodeJS